 More often than not the video you’re sharing has to look as close to the original as possible and be technically accurate but doesn’t need to be at the exact quality of the final product – for instance if you’re sharing an intermittent or a web version.

 In cases like this, if you regularly export files from the video production suite of your choice and know the ins and outs of digital video, you might know exactly how to tweak some settings to get a good quality file at an acceptable size to upload and share via Wetransfer or Vimeo.
+If it's a video file that you are requesting from a client, you can use a file request software for faster sharing too.

 But what if you’re not a video expert?